raspberrypilearning/lineup/en/step_1.md

 ## Introduction

 In this project you will be making a game using Scratch 2.0.
-The game will involve finding a cloned sprite on the stage, hidden amongst a huge group of other clones.
+The game will involve finding a stamped sprite on the stage, hidden amongst a huge group of other stamps.

 ### What you will make